MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/bitlocker/Remove-BitLockerKeyProtector.md

 We recommend you have at least one recovery password as key protector to a volume in case you need to recover a system.

-For an overview of BitLocker, see BitLocker Drive Encryption Overviewhttp://technet.microsoft.com/en-us/library/cc732774.aspx (http://technet.microsoft.com/en-us/library/cc732774.aspx) on TechNet.
+For an overview of BitLocker, see [BitLocker Drive Encryption Overview](https://technet.microsoft.com/en-us/library/cc732774.aspx).

 ## EXAMPLES